-After an overlay to change the zoning of the Jones Motor property at Route 724 and Bridge Street was approved on Wednesday night, the community that could not attend may want to know some facts and figures concerning the different numbers associated with the potential development that can now occur at the site.
+After an overlay to of the Jones Motor property at Route 724 and Bridge Street was approved on Wednesday night, the community that could not attend may want to know some facts and figures concerning the different numbers associated with the potential development that can now occur at the site.
 Patch has you covered!
 Below is a fact sheet that has been compiled with information from last night’s meeting.

 Legalities of Wednesday Night’s Hearing

 The public hearing for the ordinance Wednesday night was required by law.

 The amendments to the zoning ordinance do a number of things, according to solicitor Stuart Cohen, Esq.
 First, they delete the current zoning (Industrial/Professional Office, or PO; General Industrial, or GI), as well as the Unified Development Option, which was meant to allow a veterans cemetery in the development, but was later shot down.